hashchange/jquery.scrollable/README.md

 ##### What happens if the new call is redundant because it aims for the same position?

 If `scrollTo` targets the exact same position it starts from, the call is ignored.
 There is no animation, and animation callbacks don't run, either.
-This policy manifests in a number of ways, with subtle differences.
+This policy manifests itself in a number of ways, with subtle differences.

 - The first case is obvious.
 Suppose the browser is at rest, without another scroll animation in progress.
 If a `scrollTo` call is targeting a position which has already been reached, the call is ignored.
 The scroll mode (replace, append, merge) does not matter in this case.